MMarieSchuckart/Masters_Thesis/analysis/README.md

 --> use interval of -1.5 - 0 s before trial onset as baseline for baseline correction
     * save epochs and MNE-Raw-Object

-:warning: &nbsp; TO DO: Filtering & epoching for GSS data --> delete GSS data from annotations and create another MNE-Raw-Object instead &nbsp;

 ### Stats:
 * for each participant...